vikas2020/Data-Visualization-Course-CS-625/HW5/Report.md

 5. The eCDF curve is massively change its course of motion betwen 10^4 to 10^6. which implies it is the zone of median. and majority of the population distribution is in this zone

-**Histogram**
+### Histogram
-Histogram visualise the distribution of a single continuous variable by dividing the x axis into bins and counting the number of observations in each bin
+---

-- For this visualization I used the CENSUS2010POP column for the distribution of the population of all counties in the US as of the 2010 Census.
+Histogram visualise the **distribution of a single continuous variable** by dividing the **x axis into bins** and counting the number of observations in each bin

-- I used geom_histogram() to display the counts with bars.
+- For this visualization I used the **CENSUS2010POP** column for the distribution of the population of all counties in the US as of the 2010 Census.
--  Bin size is 0.5 to get a normalize chart for the visualization.
+- I used **geom_histogram()** to display the counts with bars.

-- The population values are very big, so I used the similar log 10 function to visualize the population range.
+-  **Bin size is 0.5** to get a normalize chart for the visualization.

-- x and y axis are properly labelled and also different color pallets used to make visualization effective.
+- The population values are very big, so I used the similar **log 10 function** to visualize the population range.
-- For x and y axis are properly labelled and also different color pallets used to make visualization effective.
+- x and y axis are properly labelled and also different color pallets used to make **visualization** effective.

-Code snippet for Histogram
+#### Code snippet for Histogram
 ```
 HSGM_vis<-ggplot(censusdata, aes(x=CENSUS2010POP))+theme_bw()+geom_histogram(binwidth=0.5,color="grey", fill="seagreen")+